Jordan-type/Paws_for_Hope/README.md

 # Smart Contract Documentation: PawsForHope token and Related Contracts

 ## Overview
 This project implements a decentralized platform for pet-related use cases, leveraging blockchain technology.
-The system incorporates a token (USDCPet), donation management, a pet search mechanism, and user registration.
+The system incorporates a token (USDCPaws), donation management, a pet search mechanism, and user registration.

 ---

 ## Key Components and Functionality

-### 1. **USDCPet Token Contract**
+### 1. **USDCPaws Token Contract**
 - **Purpose:** Provides a fungible token used within the platform.
 - **Core Functions:**
   - `mint(address to, uint256 amount)`: Mints new tokens for a specified address.